Guide12 hours Hamilton

 Continue the clothes shopping at True, a beautifully curated store on Hamilton's Barton Street.
 True’s range of lovely, ethical European labels are carefully laid out and arranged to help you curate your look with timeless style.
 Not forgetting New Zealand labels, Ingrid Starnes soaps and candles are for sale, as well as a range of accessories that may provide you with the finishing touches you’ve been looking for.

 Late afternoon means it’s about time for a cold one, and what better place than Craft, a bar that prides itself on having no less than fifteen beers on tap.
 If you’ve timed it well, don’t pass up the Three Beer Thursday on from 4:00 – 7:00pm where you’ll get three new beers for $15.

 Culture at Waikato Museum

 What’s a visit to a new city without checking out the local museum?
 Hamilton is not short on history, and you can find out all about it at the Waikato Museum (Te Whare Taonga o Waikato).
 Wander around the thirteen galleries and be amazed by one of the museum’s major highlights - the 200-year-old waka taua (war canoe) Te Winika, which was gifted to the museum by the late Maori Queen.

 In a city reluctant to go to sleep, you need only visit one of these evening establishments to see why locals choose to stay up late.

 Don’t call it a night just yet!
-On the same street is Wonderhorse, an establishment at the heart of Hamilton’s night scene, with amazing service, a whole lot of soul and a menu of magnificent cocktails.
-The place for good chats, group hangs or after dinner drinks, and open to the public from Wednesday till Saturday every week, wind down your night here in the intimate two-story loft.
+On the same street is Wonderhorse, an establishment at the heart of Hamilton’s night scene with amazing service, soul, and a menu of magnificent cocktails.
+The place for good chats, group hangs, or after-dinner drinks, and open to the public from Wednesday till Saturday every week, wind down your night here in the intimate two-story loft.